-I recently set out to perfect the art of handcrafting an Old Fashioned.
+Recently I set out to perfect the art of handcrafting an Old Fashioned.
 This classy rye drink is a long-time favorite of mine, but I found myself limited to only being able to order the expensive version at restaurants.
 “Why am I not making these at home and saving money?”
 I thought to myself.
-I began carefully watching the bartenders who made them for me and picked and chose what I liked about their techniques to formulate my own tailored version.
+After carefully watching the bartenders who made them for me, I noted what I liked about their techniques to formulate my own tailored version.
 I have to say, it was fun to experiment with different ratios at home.
 This is my final recipe:

 Kate’s Old Fashioned, serves 1.

 You will need:

 1 ¾ oz. rye (oddly specific, I know.
 Please add or subtract based on your personal preference.
 This happens to be the amount that delivers a nice rye-to-sugar ratio for my taste.
 Some favorite ryes of mine include High West, Bulleit and Rittenhouse)